techmely/starly/.github/PULL_REQUEST_TEMPLATE/proposal.md

 [To be filled]

 Alternative Designs
 What other approaches were considered?
 Describe the high level approach and tradeoffs compared with the proposed design.
-You may want to mention this section higher if there are a few plausible options or it’s important to help people understand why the design was chosen.
+You may want to mention this section higher if there are a few plausible options, or it’s important to help people understand why the design was chosen.

 [To be filled]